Michael VII Doukas: Life

 Michael VII was born c.
 1050 in Constantinople, the eldest son of Constantine X Doukas and Eudokia Makrembolitissa.
-He was probably associated with the throne around the end of 1059, together with or shortly before his newly born brother Konstantios Doukas.
+He was probably associated with the throne by the end of 1060, together with or shortly before his newly born brother Konstantios Doukas.
 When Constantine X died on 23 May 1067, Michael VII was already 17 years old and should have been able to rule by himself.
 He exhibited little interest in politics, however, and his mother Eudokia and uncle John Doukas governed the empire as effective regents.